 If you run a web development agency that has a lot of clients, there are chances that they ask you to suggest or set up web hosting for themselves.
 Because in most cases, they don’t know how to set up a website and the technicalities of web hosting.

-Its an extra work but probably you are charging for that.
+It is extra work but probably you are charging for that.
 It would be a one-time income for you.
 How about a recurring income source from the same service that you are offering?

 You can buy a Reseller Hosting plan and start offering hosting services to your clients.
 In reseller hosting, you will be given the option of how many sub-accounts you can sell.